jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

   </div>
   <em>Open WebUI</em>
 </div>

 **Why we keep both:**

 - TypingMind for daily use
 - Open-WebUI for experimental work and local hosting

 {{< callout tip >}}

 **Tip from our experience:** Start with TypingMind if you want something that "just works."
 You can always add Open-WebUI later if you catch the self-hosting bug like I did.
-Or try Open-WebUI if you want to do a safe experiment without expending.
+Or try Open-WebUI if you want to do a safe experiment without spending.

 {{< /callout >}}

-<span id="the-honest-trade-offs"></span>

-### 🤷‍♂️ The honest trade-offs

-**What you gain:**

-- Complete control over usage and costs
-- Access to multiple AI providers in one place
-- Pay only for what you actually use
+### What changed for us

+After several months with this setup:

+**Usage patterns:**

-- No more "rate limit reached" frustrations
+- We ask more questions (no rate limit anxiety)

-**What you lose:**

-- Need to manage API keys and billing
-- Slightly more complex initial setup
+- We experiment more with different models
+- We switch models based on task (GPT-5 for code, Claude for writing)

+**Cost awareness:**

+- We monitor usage but rarely worry about it
+- Heavy months still cost less than subscriptions
+- Light months cost significantly less

+**Flexibility:**

+- Access from any device (TypingMind has web + desktop apps)
-- Access to custom GPTs
+- No "upgrade to continue" interruptions

-For us, the cost savings and flexibility easily outweigh the minor setup complexity.
-Plus, once it's configured, it's actually simpler than managing multiple subscriptions.
+- Complete conversation history across all models

-{{< callout note >}}
+{{< callout important >}}

-**Real talk:** This approach isn't for everyone.
-If you prefer the simplicity of a single subscription and don't mind usage limits, stick with ChatGPT Plus.
-But if you're like us and want maximum flexibility at lower costs, API access is a game-changer.
+**Update:** Sam Altman via X confirmed ChatGPT Plus subscribers will have increased rate limits.
+If you're already a Plus subscriber and happy with it, the new limits might solve your problem.
+But for us, the API flexibility and cost savings still make more sense.

 {{< /callout >}}

+---

+<span id="deep-dive"></span>

+## 🔗 Deep Dive Resources

+OpenAI has released specific guidance and tools for working with GPT-5.
+These resources are particularly useful when you're dealing with complex technical problems or migrating existing prompts.

+**Start with these official resources:**

+- **<a href="https://cookbook.openai.com/examples/gpt-5/gpt-5_prompting_guide" target="_blank">GPT-5 Prompting Guide ➡️</a>** - Best practices tailored for GPT-5's capabilities.
+Focuses on areas where GPT-5 excels: agentic tasks, coding, and precise control over model behavior.

+- **<a href="https://platform.openai.com/chat/edit?models=gpt-5&optimize=true" target="_blank">Prompt Optimizer ➡️</a>** - Improve existing prompts by identifying contradictions, missing format specifications, and inconsistencies.
+Works in OpenAI's Playground and understands your specific task.

+- **<a href="https://cookbook.openai.com/examples/gpt-5/prompt-optimization-cookbook" target="_blank">Optimization Cookbook ➡️</a>** - Practical before-and-after examples showing how prompt optimization creates measurable improvements.
+Great for learning what good structure looks like.

+- **<a href="https://x.com/OpenAIDevs/status/1956438999364768225" target="_blank">GPT-5 for Developers ➡️</a>** - Six tips for coding with GPT-5, shared by OpenAI Developers on X. Quick reference for developer-specific patterns.

+**Additional context:**

+Keep in mind that effective prompting varies by use case.
+These tools work best when combined with systematic testing and iteration based on your specific needs.

+For API access and interfaces:

+- **<a href="https://www.typingmind.com/" target="_blank">TypingMind ➡️</a>** - ChatGPT-like interface for multiple AI providers
+- **<a href="https://openwebui.com/" target="_blank">Open-WebUI ➡️</a>** - Self-hosted, open-source AI interface with Ollama support

+---

+## 💬 What Will You Try First?

+GPT-5 represents a shift in how we interact with AI.
+It's more capable, but requires more thoughtful prompts.
+And the API ecosystem has matured to the point where you can get better flexibility at lower cost.

+**Your turn:**

+Which approach appeals to you more?
+Structured prompting to unlock better results, or API access to eliminate rate limits and cut costs?
+Or both?

+I'd be curious to hear about your GPT-5 experiences and what's working (or not working) for you.
+Share your thoughts on <a href="https://www.linkedin.com/in/jebucaro/" target="_blank">LinkedIn ➡️</a> or try the techniques above and let me know what you discover.

 ---